brauliobezerra/reference/src/items.md

 # type Surface = i32;
 # type BoundingBox = i32;
 trait Shape {
+	fn sides() -> u8;
     fn draw(&self, Surface);
     fn bounding_box(&self) -> BoundingBox;
 }
 ```

+This trait defines three associated functions that must be implemented by
+the types which implement this trait.

+Associated functions whose first parameter is named `self` are called
+methods and may be invoked using dot notation (e.g., `x.foo()`).
-This defines a trait with two methods.
+`Shade` defines a trait with two methods.
 All values that have
 [implementations] of this trait in scope can have their
 `draw` and `bounding_box` methods called, using `value.bounding_box()`
 [syntax].